Morocco Desert Trips

-Morocco Desert Trips From Marrakech
+Desert Tours From Marrakech

 If you are beginning your Moroccan adventure in Morocco in the enchanting city of Marrakech, there are definitely plenty of options that will allow you to explore the desert landscapes to the south.
 Desert tours can be enjoyed within easy reach of the city, and in a day excursion, you can easily get a small taste will a trip to the Agafay desert or Ait Ben Haddou and Ouarzazate.

-If you have a little longer, you can take overnight Morocco desert trips from Marrakech, via the Altas Mountains pass and Ouarzazate to reach Zagora, where more desert adventures await.
+If you have a little longer, you can take overnight Morocco desert tours from Marrakech, via the Altas Mountains pass and Ouarzazate to reach Zagora, where more desert adventures await.
 You could also consider taking a Morocco desert trip from Marrakech to reach the desert oasis of Merzouga.

 On the way, you can enjoy the Dades Valley, the Valley of Roses, and the remarkable Todras Gorge, and maybe make s stop in the caravan jumping-off point of Rissani.
 Close by Merzouga, the wonders of the dunes of Erg Chebbi await.
-On a three day adventure, you can also make your way, via Merzouga, all the way to the enticing city of Fes, where yet more amazing Moroccan adventures await.
+On a three-day adventure, you can also make your way, via Merzouga, all the way to the enticing city of Fes, where yet more amazing Moroccan adventures await.

-Morocco Desert Trips from Fes
+Desert Tours from Fes

 Cool Fes riads, mosques, and gardens may seem rather distant from the sweltering heat and sands of the Sahari desert.
 But visitors to Morocco could still most definitely consider making the trip south.
-Morocco desert trips from Fes are an experience not to be missed.
+Morocco desert tours from Fes are an experience not to be missed.

 While the journey from the imperial city of Fes to the desert outpost of Merzouga and the dunes of Erg Chebbi is long, there is plenty to see and enjoy along the way.
-On this route, you will pass through the middle Atlas Mountains, and get the chance to explore Berber villages and see monkeys in cedar forest along the way.
+On this route, you will pass through the middle Atlas Mountains, and get the chance to explore Berber villages and see monkeys in the cedar forest along the way.

 Descending from the mountains, you will be able to revel in the change of scene.
 You can watch as the landscape changes as you make your way southwards, before taking some time to enjoy a camel ride and learn about traditional desert culture and history before you watch the sun setting over spectacular dunes at Erg Chebbi and finally, spend a night or more under the desert stars.

-When you take a Morocco desert trip from Fes, you can return to your start point, or, if it takes your fancy, continue on your adventure and make your way to Marrakech, where plenty more delights await under the Moroccan sun.
+When you take a Morocco desert trip from Fes, you can return to your starting point, or, if it takes your fancy, continue on your adventure and make your way to Marrakech, where plenty more delights await under the Moroccan sun.

 The Sahara desert surely deserves to be counted amongst the world’s most remarkable landscapes.
 The sands seem to stretch on for miles and miles under the blazing sun, scattered with far-flung oases and the odd desert camp.
 Camels and the odd person are often all that can be seen, while this is a landscape that can often make your feel truly alone.
 Amid this stunning landscape, certain grand attractions entice visitors from far and wide.

 Near Merzouga, for example, lie the breathtaking dunes of Erg Chebbi.
 This is certainly one of Morocco’s most famous natural sights.
 If you have time, a trip to Erg Chebbi from Marrakech or from Fes can certainly be one of the highlights of your trip.
 If you are short on time, you may be interested to know that you can take a Morocco Sahara tour from either of these cities – or between the two, in as few as three days.
-If you are even more limited on time, there are also shorter Morocco Sahara trips that you could choose from.
+If you are even more limited on time, there are also shorter Morocco Sahara tours that you could choose from.
 For example, in just two days you can cross the Altas Mountains from Marrakech on an amazing high mountain pass, descend to the UNESCO listed Ait Ben Haddou, and make your way to the desert around Zagora.

-Morocco Sahara Trips Prices
+Sahara Tours Prices